Biden hopes for Israeli integration at Arab summit in Saudi | Law-Order

 Biden hopes for Israeli integration at Arab summit in Saudi

-U.S. President Joe Biden will discuss regional missile and defence capabilities on Saturday when he meets Arab leaders in Saudi Arabia, where he will be seeking to integrate Israel as part of a new axis largely driven by shared concerns over Iran, said a senior administration official.
-"We believe there's great value in including as many of the capabilities in this region as possible and certainly Israel has significant air and missile defence capabilities, as they need to.
 But we're having these discussion bilaterally with these nations," the administration official told reporters.
+Biden, on his first Middle East trip as president, has focused on the planned summit with six Gulf states and Egypt, Jordan and Iraq while downplaying meeting with Saudi Crown Prince Mohammed bin Salman.

+U.S. President Joe Biden will discuss regional missile and defense capabilities on Saturday when he meets Arab leaders in Saudi Arabia, where he will be seeking to integrate Israel as part of a new axis largely driven by shared concerns over Iran, said a senior administration official.
+"We believe there's great value in including as many of the capabilities in this region as possible and certainly Israel has significant air and missile defense capabilities, as they need to.
+But we're having this discussion bilaterally with these nations," the administration official told reporters.

 Biden needs the help of OPEC giant Saudi Arabia at a time of high crude prices and other problems related to the Russia-Ukraine conflict and as he encourages efforts to end the Yemen war, where a temporary truce is in place.
 Washington also wants to curb Iran's sway in the region and China's global influence.
 The administration official said the United States is hopeful it will see an OPEC production boost in the coming weeks.
 Biden is expected to press other Gulf producers to pump more oil.
 The OPEC+ alliance, which includes Russia, meets next on Aug.
 3.

-IRAN CONCERNS Riyadh and Abu Dhabi have been frustrated by U.S. conditions on arms sales and for being excluded from indirect U.S.-Iran talks aimed at reviving a 2015 nuclear pact that they see as flawed for not tackling regional concerns about Tehran's missile programme and behaviour.
+IRAN CONCERNS Riyadh and Abu Dhabi have been frustrated by U.S. conditions on arms sales and for being excluded from indirect U.S.-Iran talks aimed at reviving a 2015 nuclear pact that they see as flawed for not tackling regional concerns about Tehran's missile program and behavior.

 In a sign of progress under what Biden described as a groundbreaking process, Saudi Arabia said on Friday it would open its airspace to all air carriers, paving the way for more overflights to and from Israel.
 Washington and Riyadh also announced the removal of U.S. and other peacekeepers from Tiran -- an island between Saudi Arabia and Egypt in a strategic position leading to the Israeli port of Eilat.
 The troops have been stationed as part of accords reached in 1978 and which led to a peace deal between Israel and Egypt.